Installing BizTalk Server 2010 in a Basic Multi-Computer Environment: Install and configure BizTalk Server 2010 machine (Part 7)

 Verify BizTalk Configuration

-You should also start the BizTalk Server administration console and verify the BizTalk Server host instance is started (found under BizTalk Group\Platform Settings\ Host Instances).
+You should also start the BizTalk Server administration console and verify that the BizTalk Server host instance is started (found under BizTalk Group\Platform Settings\ Host Instances).
 Try stopping and starting the host instance.

 Verify BizTalk Configuration